fx-giant/giant-documentations/giant/github-for-dummies.md

 ![remote2](images/git-for-dummies/remote2.PNG)

-In this case we call the remote **ogrepo** when we add it.
+In this case we call the remote **ogrepo**.
 Users normally name it **upstream** as it refers to the original repository.
 Type `cd` **folder_name** in order to be in the correct directory.
-In this case we type `cd` **example** because that is what the file is named.
+In this case, we type `cd` **example** because that is what the file is named.

 ![branch](images/git-for-dummies/cd.PNG)

 Notice that next to the directory in git bash, it states **(master)**. **Master** represents the original branch that we **NEVER** want to make changes to.
 Each branch represents unique changes to a project.
 If we make changes to the **master** branch, it will affect all the changes others have made.
-So what do we do?
-Make a new branch and make the changes there.
-We want to name the branch to reflect what we are changing.
+We want to avoid this so we make a new branch and make the changes there.
+Name the branch to reflect what we are changing.
 Say we want to upload a document called **example.md** to the repository.
 First, type `git checkout -b` **f-name_of_branch**, in order to create a new branch and switch to it.

 ![branch](images/git-for-dummies/create-branch.PNG)

 In this case, we create a new branch called **f-uploading-documents** and switch out to it.
 We name it **f-uploading-documents** because we are uploading new documents.
 Naming the branch doesn't always have to follow the changes being made to the repository.
 It can also be named based on the naming of the documents.
-For example, if i am adding multiple documents to the repository that share the name **Giant-101**, we would name the branch **f-giant-101**.
-Now we can start adding the new file **example.md** to the repository.
+For example, if we add multiple documents to the repository that share the name **Giant-101**, we name the branch **f-giant-101**.
+Now we can add the new file **example.md** to the repository.

 ![local](images/git-for-dummies/local.PNG)